drmaize/compvision/README.md

 The DR Maize project has been supported by the U.S. National Science Foundation, Division Of Integrative Organismal Systems (Award No. 1127076) and the US-Israel Binational Agricultural Research and Development Fund, Crop Health Program (Award No. US-5264-20).

 # Licensing and Access
-- Source code from the DR Maize project is released on GitHub (https://github.com/drmaize/compvision) under a GNU GPLv3 open source license.
+- Source code from the DR Maize project is released under a GNU GPLv3 open source license.
 - Analysis-specific modules are available.
 The dependencies vary for each module and are listed in their respective sections.
 - Executables and installers are available on GitHub: https://github.com/drmaize/compvision/releases/tag/1.00
 - Deep learning weights and models are also available on GitHub: https://github.com/drmaize/compvision/releases/tag/1.00